 - Are ensembles a year-long commitment?
 Can I join in the spring if I have a fall conflict?

 If you cannot enroll during the fall semester, consider joining in the spring semester—we welcome mid-year enrollees!

-Most ensembles rehearse in Mundelein Center, either in the Auditorium or in a tenth floor classroom.
-Concerts take place in Mundelein Center Auditorium and Madonna della Strada Chapel.
+Most ensembles rehearse in Mundelein Center either in the Auditorium, the Music Hall, or in a tenth floor classroom.
+Concerts take place in Mundelein Center Auditorium, the Music Hall, and Madonna della Strada Chapel.
 Admission is free to all Music Program concerts.
-Beginning in fall 2012, renovations of the first and second floor of Mundelein Center will be completed, opening up new performance, rehearsal, and practice room areas.

 For more information on Music Program concerts, visit our Arts Alive blog: http://blogs.luc.edu/artsalive/

 - How do auditions work?
 What should I prepare?
 Does my audition affect enrollment?

 Auditions occur during the first week of each semester.
 Generally, members of fall ensembles do not need to re-audition in the spring.
 For most ensembles, auditions are for chair or section placement only and do not affect enrollment.
 The exception is Jazz Band, due to the nature of the band’s instrumentation.